 Gym vs Home Workout

 When it comes to working out, people either prefer to workout from home or at the gym.
-I fitness ballhappen to enjoy both.
+I happen to enjoy both.
 There are, however, advantages and disadvantages to both and more and more people are dumping their gym membership in lieu of working out from their own home.
 Let’s compare working out at the gym VS. working out from home.

 Fees: